streamnative/kop/docs/configuration.md

 To support multiple listeners, you need to specify different listener names in [`advertisedListeners`](https://pulsar.apache.org/docs/en/concepts-multiple-advertised-listeners/#use-multiple-advertised-listeners).
 Then map the listener name to the proper protocol in `kafkaProtocolMap`.

-For example, assuming you're going to listen on port 9092 and 19092 with the `PLAINTEXT` protocol, the associated names are `kafka_internal` and `kafka_external`.
+For example, assuming you need to listen on port 9092 and 19092 with the `PLAINTEXT` protocol, the associated names are `kafka_internal` and `kafka_external`.
 Then you need to add the following configurations:

 ```properties
 kafkaListeners=kafka_internal://localhost:9092,kafka_external://localhost:19092